mrshmllow/wire/doc/tutorial/part-one/nix-setup.md

 ## Using `cache.althaea.zone`

-Because Wire can be heavy to compile, it is distributed with a [binary cache](https://wiki.nixos.org/wiki/Binary_Cache).
+Because wire can be heavy to compile, it is distributed with a [binary cache](https://wiki.nixos.org/wiki/Binary_Cache).
 It's URL is `https://cache.althaea.zone` and it's public key is `cache.althaea.zone:BelRpa863X9q3Y+AOnl5SM7QFzre3qb+5I7g2s/mqHI=`.